 Method 4: Use Gemma 4 Locally Through GitHub Copilot (BYOK / Ollama Model)

-If you already have a GitHub Copilot subscription but want specific prompts — sensitive code, client work, offline sessions — to run locally on Gemma 4, you do not need a second chat extension.
+If you already have a GitHub Copilot subscription but want specific prompts — sensitive code, client work, or experiments with local inference — to use Gemma 4 inside Copilot's UI, you do not need a second chat extension.
 VS Code's Copilot Chat now supports adding locally hosted Ollama models directly into the model picker, so you can flip between cloud Copilot and local Gemma 4 in the same chat panel without switching UIs.
-This is the setup I reach for when I want Copilot's editor integration but Gemma 4's privacy guarantees.

 Setup

-- Make sure GitHub Copilot and GitHub Copilot Chat are installed and signed in.
+- Make sure GitHub Copilot and GitHub Copilot Chat are installed, signed in, and connected to an account with Copilot access.
 Press

 Ctrl+Shift+X(Cmd+Shift+Xon Mac), search for GitHub Copilot Chat, and update to the latest version — local model support requires a recent build. - Confirm Ollama is running in the background.
 Open